-The prospect of cancer coming back is extremely high for children like Isla, and if it does, there’s a less than 1 in 10 chance of survival.
-So, Isla’s parents have chosen for her to have a treatment called the bivalent vaccine, a clinical trial that we all hope will help prevent her cancer from returning.
+But the prospect of neuroblastoma coming back is extremely high for children like Isla, and if it does, there’s a less than 1 in 10 chance of survival.
+So, Isla’s parents chose a treatment in New York to try and reduce the chances of their daughter relapsing.

 But when a lump became visible on her face, near her jaw, Isla’s parents took her back to the local GP.
 She was diagnosed with mumps.
 Rick and Anna were warned that it was highly contagious and that it was likely that her brother and sister would also get it.
 When they didn’t, and the mass kept growing, they took Isla back to the GP.
 It was the day before Isla and Lottie’s 1st birthday.